Does mobile banking and travel while avoiding the outrageous fees banks charge sound good to you?

 Truth is they can do an awful lot – but not everything.

-For example – getting paid, paying others (with a card or the app), saving money (through “vaults”) and investing in stocks and crypto is all made possible through an app or online.
+For example – getting paid, paying others (with a card or the app), saving money (through “vaults”) is all made possible through an app or online.

 But each Plan (below) especially the “free” option has limitations and there are extra fees once you hit these limits.